top of page

 Once you've finished journaling, create space to hear your true self, your intuition.
 This part of you has been whispering to you under the noise of all these obligations and expectations.

-Sitting in silence for 5 minutes and ask yourself: What do I want that I’m afraid to admit?
-Do this as a daily practice.
+• Sitting in silence for 5 minutes and asking yourself: What do I want that I’m afraid to admit?
+Make this a daily practice.

 Step 3: Take One Small Step